 henstt@yahoo.com

-So I started to collect both late mechanical as well as early electronic calculators.
-My current collection has some simple mechanical machines, but most are complex high-end machines.
-Regarding today’s standards the early electronic ones are simple, but at the time they were sold they were top-of-the-bill.
-To be able to give an impression of the enormous speed of development I also have some complex, programmable calculators from the early 80’s.
-They are the first step towards today’s laptops.
+So, I started to collect both late mechanical and early electronic calculators.
+My current collection includes some simple mechanical machines, but most are complex high-end models.
+By today's standards, the early electronic ones are simple, but at the time they were cutting-edge.
+To illustrate the rapid pace of development, I also have some complex, programmable calculators from the early '80s.
+These were the first steps towards today’s laptops.

-In particular the mechanical machines seldom work properly.
-Most often they need cleaning and lubrication.
-Some need repair or proper adjustment.
-I managed to do that thanks to all fellow collectors sharing their experience on the internet.
+The mechanical machines, in particular, seldom work properly.
+Most often, they need cleaning and lubrication.
+Some require repair or precise adjustment.
+I managed to do this thanks to fellow collectors who share their experiences online.
 This site is my small contribution.

 Tiny Henst